stappersg/documentation/docs/User-Guide_Basic-Troubleshooting.md

 #### SD card brand

-- Based on curent prices and performance tests done by Armbian users Samsung Evo, Samsung Evo Plus and Sandisk Ultra cards are recommended
+- Based on current prices and performance tests done by Armbian users Samsung Evo, Samsung Evo Plus and Sandisk Ultra cards are recommended
 - Other good alternatives may be added to this page in the future

 #### SD card size and speed class